QuentinRa/blog.quentinra.dev/tools/doxygen/index.md

   * maybe tell us the range of the variable
   * some values that may trigger a different behavior

-* don't copy-paste, use ``@see`` or whatever but don't.
+* don't copy-paste, use ``@see`` or whatever, but don't copy-paste.
 * a "big" description at the beginning of a file, to tells us why you are using this file so that we know if we should read it or not.
-* don't use ``\date`` or `\version` unless you really intend to modify them otherwise they are not useful
+* don't use ``\date`` or `\version` unless you really intend to modify them, otherwise they are not useful

-In general
+In general,

 * don't forget non-doxygen comments, one per line or block is helpful